528Insights/discretionary-portfolio-risk-monitor/README.md

 It uses Python and Yahoo Finance data to:

 - Fetch recent hourly prices for BTC, ETH, and SOL
-- Calculate total portfolio value, returns, and daily PnL
+- Calculate total portfolio value and returns
 - Measure exposure contributions by asset
 - Simulate a 50% BTC hedge via ETH and compare performance
 - Visualize unhedged vs hedged PnL trends
+- Calculate hedged daily PnL

 The analysis shows how a discretionary trader can monitor and control exposure while keeping directional bias.